 After considering quitting school and returning home, he decided to attack his rehab and give basketball another shot.
 “Basketball is what saved me and without basketball, I didn’t know what I would do.
 But quite honestly, the injuries put things in perspective for me.
 Putting a ball in a hoop wasn’t going last forever and at that time I started seriously considering what I wanted to do when my career was over.”
 Finally getting to play his last year, he received a full ride scholarship to Spring Hill College in Mobile, Alabama.
 Ron’s first year at Spring Hill was tough.
 He went through a lot of emotion, struggling in class, basketball, and the passing of his father on Valentine’s day.
 “Losing my dad gave me more motivation to reach my full potential because I know how proud he was of me with all of my accomplishments.
 I was one of the few to graduate high school and get my associates, and the first to leave for school and go to college.”

 This is the story of Mixed Emotions and how it developed from a story of hardships, determination, and persistence into the emotional story you see inscribed on apparel.
-Ron aspires to inspire those who ride the waves of mixed emotions daily by sharing his journey and grabbing the hearts of those along the way.
+Ron aspires to inspire those who ride the waves of these mixed emotions daily by sharing his journey and grabbing the hearts of those along the way.